 We’ve extensively tested and compared the performance of the Snapdragon 888- and Exynos 2100-powered Galaxy S21 Ultra.
 Those results are reflective of the Galaxy S21 Plus too.
 Previous years have seen a large gap between the two chip manufacturers, resulting in two tiers of performance for Galaxy S owners.
-The good news is that the gap has narrowed this year, with both phones handing in virtually identical performance for most applications.
+The good news is that the gap has narrowed, with both phones handing in virtually identical performance for most applications.
 The Snapdragon 888 retains a notable lead when it comes to gaming, but even here the performance delta isn’t as great as in previous years.

 The Exynos 2100 powered Galaxy S21 Plus clocked in Speed Test G benchmark times as fast as 90 seconds, with an average of 101 seconds over 10 concurrent runs.
 This puts it in roughly the same ballpark as the Galaxy S21 Ultra model benchmarked below.
 Broadly speaking though, peak performance is much better than sustained performance with this chip.